BEHAVIORAL HEALTH/MENTAL HEALTH

 COMPREHENSIVE MENTAL HEALTH ASSESSMENT.
 Conducted by a Qualified Mental Health Professional (QMHP); most often Court-ordered to have formalized report with history, diagnoses and recommendations.
 In-depth comprehensive biopsychosocial evaluation to identify and diagnosis mental health issues, specify findings of clinical significance, and provide treatment recommendations.
 Additional fee for report preparation will be charged; see Fee Schedule. ** Comprehensive Mental Health Assessment is not a psychological assessment - these are conducted by a licensed psychologist and include standardized psychological testing, i.e. IQ test or MMPI.

 DRUG TESTING.
-Drug testing available Monday through Thursday 8am-5pm, Friday 8am-4:00pm, and by special arrangement on Saturday and Sunday.
+Drug testing available Monday through Friday 8am-4:30pm.
 Walk-ins welcome.
 Instant drug screens with immediate results $25 cash or card.
 Active clients receiving services and having a diagnosis may elect laboratory drug screen that are covered by some private insurance and covered by Medicaid.
+SUSPENDED DUE TO COVID-19

 FREE BRIEF NEEDS ASSESSMENT.
 As a community service, Wilson Counseling will provide a free needs assessment to identify areas of need and then linkage with appropriate services/resources in our community.
 Anyone can request this service.